runzee/giteebond/README.md

 ## Write Docs

-We welcome your contributions to the Rainbond documentation and look forward to your PR.
+We welcome your contributions to the giteebond documentation and look forward to your PR.